tannerhelland/PhotoDemon/README.md

 ## What makes PhotoDemon unique?

 ### Lightweight and completely portable
 No installer is provided or required.
-Aside from a temporary folder – which you can specify from the Tools > Options menu – PhotoDemon leaves no trace on your hard drive.
-Many users run PhotoDemon from a USB stick or portable drive.
+Aside from a temporary folder – which you can specify in the `Tools > Options` menu – PhotoDemon leaves no trace on your hard drive.
+Many users run PhotoDemon from a USB stick or microSD card.

 ### Integrated macro recording and batch processing
 Complex editing actions can be recorded as macros (similar to Office software).
 A built-in batch processor lets you apply macros to entire folders of images.